liezzzlll/liezzzlll/poetry.md

 We grew together, but you chose to grow apart\
 I hope the path you chose brings peace to your mind and heart.\
-You were the love of my life _for a period of time_\
+You were the love of my life _for a moment in time_\
 You'll always be that in the mosaic of my life.

 Is this the last love letter, words left unsent?\